Rjected/ethp2p/README.md

 `ethp2p` is built on [`anvil`](https://github.com/foundry-rs/foundry/tree/master/anvil) types, and implements [`fastrlp`](https://github.com/vorot93/fastrlp) traits for RLP encoding and decoding.

+## ⚠️⚠️ Update:
+This has been integrated into [reth](https://github.com/paradigmxyz/reth), use [reth-eth-wire](https://github.com/paradigmxyz/reth/tree/main/crates/net/eth-wire) instead!

 ## Usage

 Add this to your `Cargo.toml`: